RAIK284/project-code-hackoverflow/README.md

 # HackOverflow - Pawsitivity
+## Running the Code
+1. Open up your terminal in VS Code (Terminal -> New Terminal)
+- `python manage.py makemigrations`
+- `python manage.py migrate`
+    - If you're working on the front-end, these should likely not do anythin
+- `python manage.py runserver`
+2. Now you should be able to open a browser window and go to `localhost:8000`
+3. As you update your code, the browser will automatically update (unless it has a major issue)
+4. Make sure you stop the server when you're done!
+The easy way is going back to the terminal and pressing either CTRL-C or CMD-C

 ## Configuring Dev.
 Environment

 Since the project uses postgreSQL, there is a bit more setup required on the dev side to properly configure the environment.